 KATHY SMITH - 1971

-Kathleen Florence Brown, later Smith, (no. 10 on the 'British team call up list' of female skaters) was born in Highgate, London on 30th January 1944.
+Kathleen Florence Brown, later Smith, (# 10 in the list of senior women to represent Great Britain) was born in Highgate, London on 30th January 1944.
 As a teenager she used to frequent the Alexandra Palace roller rink with friends and used to enjoy the social atmosphere that existed at the rink in those days.
 Kathy particularly used to look forward to the speed sessions enjoying the thrill of going as fast as she could around the track.
 In the late 1950's and early 1960's the rink was also the training venue for some of the London based speed clubs, Alexandra Palace, Broadway and North London.
 Wanting to join a club Kathy decided on North London as the one for her.
 Their training days fitted in nicely with her own domestic schedules and very soon she found herself taking to the track as a fully fledged speed skater.

 In March 1964 Kathy won her first medal in a competition, a silver in the Anderton Cup on her home track at the Palace.
 Just ahead of her was a skater who would play a big part in Kathy's own racing career over the next 20 years, Chloe Ronaldson (Alexandra Palace).
 In November of the same year Kathy would win her first race, the Lyn Bern Trophy just ahead of Christine Dennis (Alexandra Palace).